Blackmore's Night

-Blackmore's Night is a British-American neo-medieval folk rock band formed in 1997, consisting mainly of Ritchie Blackmore (acoustic guitar, hurdy gurdy, mandola, mandolin, nyckelharpa, and electric guitar) and Candice Night (lead vocals, lyricist, and woodwinds).
-Their lineup has seen many changes over the years; Blackmore and Night have been the only two constant members.
+Blackmore's Night is a British-American neo-medieval folk rock band formed in 1997, consisting mainly of Candice Night (lead vocals, lyricist, and woodwinds) and Ritchie Blackmore (acoustic guitar, hurdy gurdy, mandola, mandolin, nyckelharpa, and electric guitar).
+Blackmore and Night have been the only two constant members through multiple incarnations.

 They have released eleven studio albums.
-Their early releases were mostly acoustic and imitated early music, but eventually Blackmore's Night started using more electric guitars and other modern instruments, as well as performing folk-rearranged cover versions of pop and rock songs.
+Their early releases were mostly acoustic and imitated early music, but eventually Blackmore's Night started using more electric guitars and other modern instruments, as well as performing rearranged cover versions of pop and rock songs in a folk-influenced style.

 History

 Early

 Candice Night was a Rainbow fan, and first encountered Ritchie Blackmore to ask him for an autograph in 1989, while she was working for a local New York radio station.
 The two started living together in 1991, and discovered they both had a passionate interest in Renaissance music.

 During the reformed Rainbow's recording of the album Stranger in Us All in 1995, on which Night contributed some of the lyrics and backing harmony vocals, the duo were already gearing up their debut album.
 In 1997, the project started as being a pun of their own names, which would consist of themselves plus session musicians.